Monash-FIT3170/2025W2-Skilltree/README.md

 ### SMTP
 > [!NOTE]
 >
 > For the reset password feature, we need to be able to send the user a reset password link.
 We will be using the Gmail SMTP server to do this.
-Refer to this quick [tutorial](https://www.youtube.com/watch?v=ZfEK3WP73eY) on how to set up gmail SMTP:
+Refer to this quick [video tutorial](https://www.youtube.com/watch?v=ZfEK3WP73eY) on how to set up gmail SMTP:
 >
 > <details>
 > <summary>⋯</summary>